jtkaplan/cinemotion/README.md

 **button.excited.color** - hex color of the key **button.excited.key** - keyboard key that user will press to turn on and off

 **AllOff.key** - this is a special button that turns off all the other buttons at once.
-If you dont want this button, set AllOff.key to false.
-Otherwise the key listed here will be the key bound to the AllOff button.
+**AllOff.ignore** - if you dont want the AllOff button to appear, set this to true.

 **dataUpLoadInterval.seconds** - the user's keypress data will be sent to the server via a POST every X seconds.
 Data are also always sent whenever the video is paused, or when the end of the video is reached, regardless of this setting.